 My Day on Jury Duty

-It had been five years since I was last called for jury duty.
+It had been several years since I was last called for jury duty.
 Before then, I was called pretty often, although never selected to serve on a trial.
 When I received my jury duty letter, it was for the downtown Boston courthouse.
 For those who didn’t have a walking problem, the courthouse was relatively close to transportation and a parking lot.
 I requested and was approved to do jury duty in my local district.
 In my area, parking and the bus stop is very close to the court building right across the street.

 I was required to call the courthouse the night before to see if I was needed.
 As luck would have it, the telephone recording stated that I had to attend.
 I was instructed to arrive at eight in the morning.